 Edible Campus Gardens – The Edible Campus Gardens are on-campus growing spaces utilized by the campus community to build our urban food system.
 The garden is a positive example of alternative agriculture, and provide a learning, living laboratory for students, staff, and faculty.
 Our Edible Campus Garden 2040 Master Plan provides more detail on the long-term vision for the gardens.

 Real Food Challenge – In 2014, the University signed a commitment to participate in the national Real Food Challenge and to shift campus food purchasing to include 20 percent Real Food.
-After a calculation done by students in 2018, the U of U sits at 15 percent.
-Learn more about the U of U Real Food Challenge and get involved to make a difference on campus.
+In 2018, the U achieved a 15 percent Real Food purchase level.